balping/UltraPlot/docs/configuration.rst

 Meta-settings
 -------------

-Some ultraplot settings may be more accurately described as "meta-settings", as they change several matplotlib and ultraplot settings at once (note that settings are only synced when they are changed on the `~ultraplot.config.rc` object rather than the `~ultraplot.config.rc_ultraplot` and `~ultraplot.config.rc_matplotlib` dictionaries).
+Some UltraPlot settings may be more accurately described as "meta-settings", as they change several matplotlib and UltraPlot settings at once (note that settings are only synced when they are changed on the `~ultraplot.config.rc` object rather than the `~ultraplot.config.rc_UltraPlot` and `~ultraplot.config.rc_matplotlib` dictionaries).
 Here's a broad overview of the "meta-settings":

 * Setting :rcraw:`font.small` (or, equivalently, :rcraw:`fontsmall`) changes